Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban

-Reinforcement learning (RL) offers the agent the opportunity to learn from interactions with the environment, rather than being limited to expert experience and performance.
-However, this also presents challenges such as the cost of interactions and the definition of a reward function to provide feedback to the agent.

-An RL agent \cite{ral_racing} was trained and tested in a 2D simulator, CARLA, and a real-world car racing task, where the vehicle needed to repeatedly complete a predefined circular trajectory.
-The agent was trained using a predictive world model, which substituted the environment for a 10-state horizon.
-The predictive world model was trained by deploying the agent to the chosen environment, reducing the necessary environment interactions for training the agent.
-The project highlights the potential use of auxiliary models to address the weakness of RL in needing large amounts of environment interactions.

-A different autonomous driving project \cite{roach} employed reinforcement learning (RL) with a customized reward function to train an agent based on the mid-level BEV representation as input, during the first training phase.
-Afterwards, using the trained agent as an online expert, they trained a second agent through apprenticeship learning, but now in an end-to-end approach with input directly from the vehicle's cameras.
-The method was evaluated on the CARLA, surpassing the default benchmarks trained by behavior cloning.
+\diffa{In \cite{ral_racing}, an RL agent was trained and tested in a 2D simulator, CARLA, and a real-world car racing task, highlighting the potential use of auxiliary models to address the weakness of RL in needing large amounts of environment interactions.
+In \cite{roach}, RL is employed} with a customized reward function to train an agent based on the mid-level BEV representation as input, during the first training phase.
+Afterwards, using the trained agent as an online expert, they trained a second agent through apprenticeship learning, but now in an end-to-end approach with input directly from the vehicle's cameras. \diffa{Their method evaluated using CARLA surpassed} the default benchmarks trained by BC.